dmferrari/doctor-appointments/README.md

-# Clinic Challenge
+# Doctor Appointments

-ClinicChallenge is a Rails-based API service for managing doctor appointments.
+Doctor Appointments is a Rails-based API service for managing doctor appointments.
 This service allows users to create, update, and delete appointments, and provides information about doctors' availability and working hours.

 ## Prerequisites